ecklm/gsoc-blog/_posts/2018-04-30-blog-intro.md

 Máté

-*Ps.: This blog is also a documentation for myself not to forget about what I have already learned once :).
+*Ps.: This blog is also a documentation for myself not to forget about what I have already learnt once :).
 This attitude can result in otherwise useless information in some posts.*